-Let’s consider seven of the most common error codes you might encounter on your Nest thermostat.
-We’ll review the basics of each error code as well as how you could address it and the approximate cost to do so.
-Don’t forget that while the costs will ultimately be dependent on the specific Nest model, you can expect to pay between $75-$200 for repairs.
-This should include things like travel and labor costs on top of any specific components needed to wrap up repairs.
+Let’s consider seven of the most likely error codes you may find on your Nest thermostat.
+We’ll explain the basics of each error code along with how you can address it and the approximate cost to do so.
+Remember that while the costs will ultimately hinge on the exact Nest model, you can anticipate paying around $75-$200 for repairs.
+This should also cover travel and labor costs along with any specific components required to finish repairs.

 e298 – Critical

 Losing power to your Nest thermostat can be for a number of reasons.
-The wiring may have disconnected or become damaged, or a disconnection could have occurred further along in your electrical system.
+The wiring might have disconnected or become damaged, or a disconnection could have appeared further along in your electrical system.
 This could be the circuit breaker, fuse box or system switch.
-A professional technician should inspect electrical connections and wiring until they find the source of the problem.
+A professional technician will check electrical connections and wiring until they find the root of the problem.

 e294 – Critical